Skip To Main Content

 Alternatives to Most Expensive Whiskies Ever Sold

 If you’re not quite enough zeroes in the bank account to afford one of The Macallan’s 1926 cask releases?
 The simple fact is that not all Scotch, bourbon or Australian whisky needs to be expensive to be quality.
-Check out some of our other (more budget-friendly) stories on the golden elixir below and get your collection brewing.
+Check out some of our other (more budget-friendly) round-ups on the golden elixir below and get your collection brewing.
 Who knows?
 You might end u with a treasure trove of your own in a few decades.

 More Historic Whisky Sales